Macrometacorp/docs/docs/photoniq/functions/03-using-functions/index.md

     ├── Cargo.toml
     └── photoniq.toml
 ```
-- `main.rs`: Contains the function's code.
+- `main.rs`: Contains the function code.
-- `photoniq.toml`: Contains the function's configuration settings.
+- `photoniq.toml`: Contains the function configuration settings.
 Refer to [Configuring Functions](configuring-functions.md) for more details.

 Here is the default sample of the `main.rs` file: